hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Permission-Lists.md

 To add an account to the accounts allowlist:

-1. On the _Accounts_ tab of the Permissioning Management Dapp, click the _Add Account_ button.
+1. On the _Accounts_ tab of the permissioning management dapp, click the _Add Account_ button.
 The add Account Window displays.
 1. Enter the account address in the _Account Address_ field and click the _Add Account_ button.

 To remove an account from the accounts allowlist:

-1. On the _Accounts_ tab of the Permissioning Management Dapp, hover over the row of the account you are removing.
+1. On the _Accounts_ tab of the permissioning management dapp, hover over the row of the account you are removing.
 A trash can displays.
 1. Click on the trash can.